 The Academic Board will periodically conduct self-evaluations, highlighting elements of concern and recommendations for improvement.
 Council will also periodically commission an external moderation of Academic Board to ensure appropriate, effective and innovative operations.

-3. COLLEGE MANAGEMENT
+3. AC MANAGEMENT

 Terms of Reference can be found in the Executive Terms of Reference Policy.